 Accounting is one of the most important aspects of management and administration in business.
-In firms with several moving parts, an accounting team that accurately tracks the movement of assets into and out of the company is necessary to ensure both transparency and profitability.
+In firms with several moving parts, an accounting team that accurately tracks the movement of assets into and out of the company is necessary.
+This ensures both transparency and profitability.
 In the construction industry, firms and contractors face unique challenges when it comes to accounting.
-In this resource article, we’ll look at what those challenges are, identify the key differences between construction accounting and regular accounting practices, and emphasize the importance of adopting a software solution to improve your accounting and help you earn more money as a construction company or subcontractor.
+In this resource article, we’ll look at what those challenges are, identify the key differences between construction and regular accounting practices, and emphasize the importance of adopting a software solution.
+The software can improve your accounting and help you earn more money as a construction company or subcontractor.

 What’s Unique About Accounting in Construction?

 Whether you’re laying the bricks or keeping the books, it’s important to understand that construction accounting is different from regular accounting.
 A typical business like a restaurant or grocery store uses typical accounting principles.
 This model works perfectly for that type of business – selling products from a fixed location.
 The business understands the cost of each item it sells and overhead is kept relatively constant.